100 Fun Facts About Horses You'll Want to Share

 White Horses Are Extremely Rare

 Movies often depict the prince on a white horse, but in reality, a true white horse is extremely rare.
-Most white horses, including Lipizzaners, are actually greys.
+Most white horses, including Lipizzaners, are actually grays.
 They have black skin under their coat, which appears whiter as they age.

 True white horses, with pink skin underneath, are very uncommon and often are the result of a white gene expressing fully over a horse’s body.
 For example, there is a Gypsy stallion, Trade Secret, who is a chestnut (red) horse with a max sabino pattern that covers his entire body, making him white.